Ove3r/gacha-bot/README.md

   def __init__(self):
-    super().__init() # This is required for establishing the mongoDB connection and embed initialization self.banner_name = "" # Name of the banner displayed in the embed summary self.event_hero = "" # Name of the features banner hero self.five_star_pool = [] # List of names for the other potential 5 star outcomes self.rate_up_four_star_pool = [] # List of names of 4 star outcomes that have their odds increased (cumulative 50%)
+    super().__init() # This is required for establishing the mongoDB connection and embed initialization self.banner_name = "" # Name of the banner displayed in the embed summary self.event_hero = "" # Name of the featured banner hero self.five_star_pool = [] # List of names for the other potential 5 star outcomes self.rate_up_four_star_pool = [] # List of names of 4 star outcomes that have their odds increased (cumulative 50%)
     self.four_star_pool = [] # List of names for the other potential 4 star outcomes